jestjs/jest/website/versioned_docs/version-25.x/CLI.md

 ### `--notify`

 Activates notifications for test results.
 Good for when you don't want your consciousness to be able to focus on anything except JavaScript testing.

-**Beware:** Jest uses [node-notifier](https://github.com/mikaelbr/node-notifier) to display desktop notifications.
-On Windows, it creates a new start menu entry on the first use and not display the notification.
-Notifications will be properly displayed on subsequent runs

 ### `--onlyChanged`